Moments pages are spoilers off. Read with caution!

 - When Undyne introduces herself, she starts talking exposition, only to just go "Screw it" and start boasting that it doesn't mean squat since she's going to kill you, her boss music even plays in sync with the text.
 This will only happen if you're doing a pacifist run, or on a neutral run where you haven't killed Papyrus..

-"Undyne suplexes a huge boulder, just because she can."
+- Even better:"Undyne suplexes ten huge boulders, just because she can."

 - Even better:

 - You can ditch Onion-san by saying his band won't be popular.
 The way he reacts to this is just too funny to dismiss and has no impact on a Pacifist run.